Online Therapy for Anxiety

 Somatic Therapy to calm the body and regulate your nervous system

-Attachment-focused and relational therapy to heal the roots of insecurity and shame
+AEPD and Emotion Focused Therapies to heal the roots of insecurity and shame

 This isn’t about pushing through or forcing calm.